encord-team/E-MM1/README.md

 Both splits share the same basic structure:

 - An **`infos/`** folder with one CSV **per modality** (e.g., `image.csv`, `audio.csv`, …).
-  Each file in the dataset is uniquely identified by an **`encord_{modality}_{id}`** column and includes where it’s saved.
+  Each file in the dataset is uniquely identified by an **`encord_{modality}_id`** column and includes a path to where the data is stored if you follow the [Download instructions][download].
 - A **master grouping** that references those IDs to define which items belong together.

 ## Working with the `E-MM1:100M` Split

-**What is in `E-MM1:100M`?** This split contains the large-scale automated dataset built through nearest-neighbour retrieval.
+**What is in `E-MM1:100M`?** This split contains the large-scale dataset built with nearest-neighbour retrieval.
-For each of ~6.7M captions, we retrieved the top-16 nearest neighbours across all modalities, resulting in over 100M multimodal connections.
+For each of ~6.7M captions, we retrieved the top-16 nearest neighbours across all modalities, resulting in roughly 1B multimodal connections or 100M groups.

 ### `E-MM1:100M` file layout